amosavian/FileProvider/README.md

 		}
 	})

-If you want to retrieve a portion of file you should can `contentsAtPath` method with offset and length arguments.
+If you want to retrieve a portion of file you can use `contents` method with offset and length arguments.
 Please note first byte of file has offset: 0.

 	documentsProvider.contents(path: "old.txt", offset: 2, length: 5, completionHandler: {
 		(contents: Data?, error: ErrorType?) -> Void